piyushbhuwalka/piyushbhuwalka.github.io/_posts/2020-06-04-IEEE-CIS-Fraud-Detection.md

 ## <a name="models"></a> Models

 I used an ensemble of LightGBM , CatBoost and XGBoost.
+All the models were hypertuned individually using random search cv.
+We tried several ensembling techniques but we found simple average performs the best.
+My ensemble scored 0.931068 AUROC on private leaderboard (AUROC is generally the best metric to use when there is huge class imbalance) .

+## <a name="conclusion"></a> Conclusion

 Although I could not participate in the actual competition , I was able to reach within 1% of Kaggle Leaderboard with the above approach .
 I have not stated the whole EDA nor the feature engineering part in this blog.
 Only the important parts are mentioned.
 To reach within top 1%, a few more bits are needed.
 I would recommend you to try the above approaches and feel free to contact me for any queries.
 To end with , I would like to state that you could always use **Label Encoding** to gain better scores.